irregularchat/chat-based-community-dashboard/ROADMAP.md

          - Safety Number Verification
          - Add Intro
          - Add Email
-- [ ] **Fix and Improve the Stability of N8N integration**
-   - Use header tokens to authenticate with N8N
-   - N8N workflow should run based off of the dashboard action

 - [ ] **Admin Email to User Email**
    - Add a way to send an email to a user from the dashboard.